CONVENING ON BEST PRACTICES

 655 K Street NW, Washington, D.C.

 Nutrition is fundamental to health, yet poor dietary habits remain a leading cause of chronic disease.
 Physicians are uniquely positioned to help reduce public confusion and guide patients toward healthier choices, but nutrition must be further prioritized in medical training.
 Following a 2023 Summit on Medical Education in Nutrition, an expert panel published a Consensus Statement in JAMA Network Open on Proposed Nutrition Education Competencies for inclusion in undergraduate and graduate medical education programs.
-This Convening is being held to identify effective strategies to teach and assess these competencies in medical education settings.
+This Convening, organized by the Teaching Kitchen Collaborative (TKC), hosted by the Association of American Medical Colleges (AAMC), and with the active participation of National Board of Medical Examiners (NBME), is being held to identify effective strategies to teach and assess these competencies in medical education settings.

 Supported by funding from the Vitamix Foundation, Ardmore Institute of Health and Novo Nordisk US